Skip to content

 • Be sure that entry and exit dates reflect all days that the student received services.
 If there is a gap in service dates, we lose days of membership, which directly impacts funding.

-• Students who will continue in the same school (advance from grade to grade) or who will move to the 7th or 10th grade in their boundary school will automatically roll-over for the start of the new school year.
+• Students who will continue in the same school (advance from grade to grade) or who will move to Kindergarten, 7th or 10th grade in their boundary school will automatically roll-over for the start of the new school year.
 It is not necessary to submit an exit SCRAM for these students.

 • Current self-contained support class (cluster) students should have been rolled forward to the school they have been assigned to attend.
-It is not necessary to submit an exit SCRAM for these students (permit codes were entered by the special education department).
+It is not necessary to submit an exit SCRAM for these students (permit codes were entered by the placement specialist/special education department).

-• For students who will continue past the 12th grade, the school registrar must flag the student as a “Retained Senior” in the Graduation/Diploma status field.
+• Students who will continue past the 12th grade, (i.e. students going on to South Valley and/or Kauri Sue Hamilton School) the school registrar must flag the student as a “Retained Senior” in the Graduation/Diploma status field.
+An exit scram does not need to be submitted for these students.

 • An exit SCRAM must be submitted for any student that has or will age-out or graduate and will not be returning at the beginning of the next school year.